 Notable amongst the family at this time was James Carmichael (fl.
 1587), Scottish grammarian who published a Latin grammar at Cambridge in September 1587.
 Sir John Carmichael (d.
 1600), of Carmichael, was a powerful border chief, was the eldest son of Sir John Carmichael and Elizabeth, third daughter of the fifth lord of Somerville.
 "While on his way to Lochmaben, to hold a warden's court for the punishment of offences committed on the borders, he was attacked (16 June 1600) by a body of the Armstrongs and shot dead with a hacbut.
 For this murder Thomas Armstrong, nephew of Kinmont Willie...

 Migration of the Ostridge family to Ireland

 Some of the Ostridge family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Ostridge family to the New World and Oceana
+Migration of the Ostridge family

 Unrest, poverty, and persecution caused thousands to look for opportunity and freedom in the North American colonies.
 The crossing was long, overcrowded, and unsanitary, though, and came only at great expense.
 Many Strathclyde families settled on the east coast of North America in communities that would form the backbone of what would become the great nations of the United States and Canada.
 The American War of Independence caused those who remained loyal to England to move north to Canada as United Empire Loyalists.
 In the 20th century, Strathclyde and other Scottish families across North America began to recover their collective heritage through highland games and Clan societies.
 Among them: Andrew Carmichael who settled in Maryland in 1774 with his brother Archibald, and his wife Mary; Donald settled in New York State in 1738; Dugald Carmichael and his wife Catherine and four children settled in New York state in 1739.